zzxwill/oss/intl.en-US/Developer Guide/Upload files/Form upload.md

 ## Security and authorization {#section_bxs_d2b_5db .section}

 To prevent unauthorized third parties from uploading objects to your bucket, OSS provides access control both on the bucket level and on the object level.
-For more information, see [Access control](https://help.aliyun.com/knowledge_detail/57754.html).

 To grant upload permissions to a third party, you can use the PostObject interface.
 For more information, see [PostObject](../../../../intl.en-US/API Reference/Object operations/PostObject.md#).